Home » Posts tagged 'Digital violence'

 Is there any city where everything about urban living is complete?
 Inequality exists in Accra paving several areas for institutional collaborations and development interventions.
 Urban diseconomies of scale are testing the completeness of Accra city, including flooding, wastes, hunger, child streetism, and in-work poverty.
 Think about how street children are able to buy 500ml of drinking water?
 Recently, temptation by digital violence to deliberately cause human sufferings has been trans-territorially introduced.
 As the UN Millennium Development Goals targeted at redressing some of these urban issues are slowly getting to an end, the UN Sustainable Development Goals(SDGs) are rapidly surfacing.
 Besides the challenges that may be posed by climate change and extreme poverty, accepting the SDGs and demonstrating commitment to it by implementing integrated initiatives to eliminate urban inequality, decongest slums and streets, improve service delivery and expand energy opportunities will do well for transforming Accra into a sustainable and an inclusive city everyone will love to live in.

 The emergence of digital technologies (DTs) is a relief and seen by many in the developing world as one of the technological innovations that is increasing people’s access to new information, enhancing decision-making, facilitating trade deals, and personal relationships.
 The power of DTs is helping to connect institutions, nations and communities as well as cultures from different ethnic and international backgrounds.
 I am aware of the significant role DT is playing in easing the challenges of education, transportation, agricultural extension communication and indigenous economies as well as generating livelihoods for poor urban families, especially in developing countries.
-Globalization is greatly benefiting from the DTs.
-Notwithstanding, these benefits, including the possibility for me to post and share this important experience, the abusive use of DTs is breeding what I termed as “digital apartheid”.
+Globalisation is greatly benefiting from the DTs.
+Notwithstanding these benefits, including the possibility for me to post and share this important experience, the abusive use of DTs is breeding what I termed as “digital apartheid”.
 It takes not less than 3 years of intensive research to discover this invasive digital terrorism.
 From my investigation, this practice is not endorsed by any nation or society.
 Digital violence is carried out by an embellished anti-development network that combines intellectually honest deception, personnel training, DTs and earthno-spying as well as emotional abuse to announce their presence and to promote dictatorship and aggressive domination in organizations or in societies or across territorial circuits.
 In Ghana and Africa, DTs are new to majority of people who are less educated.
 This newness of DTs makes many people vulnerable to internet identity theft, corporate information insecurity and privacy abuse.

 The key aims of this digital violence are to:

 (a) cause workplace violence through gossips, sexual harassment and assisting managers to assign excess workloads in order to forcefully cause resignation or unjustly replace an employee with a favourite person.
 This is becoming increasingly pervasive in non-governmental organizations (NGOs) sector.
 In both formal and informal workplaces, working women and young girls are vulnerable to and mostly suffer from digital violence in Ghana.
 Siblings and children of affected persons suffer from poverty, food insecurity, and social exclusion since the anti-development network blocks the victim’s access to financial resources; (b) cause disagreement and mistrust among couple.
 Eventually, this causes divorce in a flourishing or potentially “juicy” marriage.
-Currently, hundreds of new marriages, especially among young couples, are breaking down almost every day due to the practice of digital apartheid; (c) use a lead “terminator” consultant to promote massive unemployment or employment dissatisfaction capable to cause strike and disempower an existing corporate managership or leadership.
+Currently, hundreds of new marriages, especially among young couples, are breaking down almost every day due to digital violence; (c) use a lead “terminator” consultant to promote massive unemployment or employment dissatisfaction capable to cause strike and disempower an existing corporate managership or leadership.
 Digital apartheid helps the network of oppressors to shift high-paid employment opportunities, investment capital and donor aid to its network members thereby empowering themselves and limiting opportunities for genuinely deserving people; and (d) destroy and control information in order to enslave and manipulate day-to-day activities of persons they believe to have an exceptionally appealing academic, public or a promising private life that outclasses their members in competing for power, finance and employment.
 Geographically, the practice of digital violence is more common in the cities than in the rural communities.

 Activities of the digital oppressors take multiple forms, including the following: